 Early Childhood Nutrition Specialist, Tri-County Health Dept.

-Amanda Gersabeck has worked as a Registered Dietitian for 18 years.
+Amanda Gersabeck has worked as a Registered Dietitian for over 20 years.
 Her public health roles have included working with The Special Supplemental Nutrition Program for Women, Infants and Children and The Health Care Program for Children with Special Needs.
-Amanda is currently working as the Early Childhood Nutrition Specialist for The Tri-County Health Department where she is involved with presentations and training sessions with community groups to encourage healthy eating habits starting from a young age.
+Amanda is currently working as the Early Childhood Nutrition Specialist for The Tri-County Health Department where she is involved with presentations and training sessions with community groups to encourage healthy habits starting from a young age.
 She studied dietetics and Spanish at Miami University in Ohio and completed her dietetic internship at University of Wisconsin-Madison.

 Patrick B. Sweeney